jeremy39c/peanut-butter-recipes-analysis/README.md

-From performing a permutation test under the aforementioned specifications, the following empirical distribution for the test statistic along with the calculated p-value is displayed below:
+From performing a permutation test under the aforementioned specifications, the following empirical distribution for the test statistic along with the observed test statistic is displayed below:

 <iframe
   src="assets/test_stat_dist.html"